malekburhan/internship/README.md

 ### Intern: Mustafa Lanewala

 ### Overview
-This repository comprises a collection of projects developed during the OIB-SIP internship by Mustafa Lanewala.
-The projects showcase a range of web development skills and encompass different functionalities, including a Simple Calculator, Todo Web App, Tribute Page, and Login Page.
+This repository encompasses a series of projects developed during the OIB-SIP internship by Mustafa Lanewala.
+These projects showcase a diverse range of web development skills, featuring a Simple Calculator, Todo Web App, Tribute Page, and Login Page.

 ### Projects
-#### 1. Simple Calculator
+#### 1. Modern Glassmorphism Calculator
-**Technology Used:** HTML, CSS, JavaScript
+**Technology Stack:** HTML, CSS, JavaScript

-This project is a straightforward web-based calculator designed to perform basic arithmetic operations, featuring a user-friendly interface.
+Developed a modern calculator with a sleek glassmorphism theme, showcasing proficiency in frontend technologies.
+The calculator is fully functional, providing users with a contemporary computing experience.

-#### 2. Todo Web App
+#### 2. Neumorphic Todo Web Application
-**Technology Used:** HTML, CSS, JavaScript
+**Technology Stack:** HTML, CSS, JavaScript

-A Todo Web App that enables users to add, edit, and delete tasks.
-The app also displays pending and completed tasks.
+Crafted a sophisticated Todo Web App with a neumorphic design.
+Users can input task details, including title and date, and manage their tasks with features like completion and deletion.
+The intuitive interface enhances the overall user experience.

-#### 3. Tribute Page
+#### 3. Shah Rukh Khan Tribute Page
-**Technology Used:** HTML, CSS
+**Technology Stack:** HTML, CSS

-A tribute page dedicated to a notable personality, providing information about their life, achievements, and contributions.
+Designed an elegant tribute page dedicated to the iconic Bollywood actor Shah Rukh Khan.
+The page highlights his achievements and contributions, showcasing clean and aesthetically pleasing HTML/CSS design.

-#### 4. Login Page
+#### 4. Glassmorphism Login Page with Modal Popup
-**Technology Used:** HTML, CSS, JavaScript
+**Technology Stack:** HTML, CSS, JavaScript

-A basic login page with a clean and responsive design.
-Users can input their credentials to log in.
+Implemented a professional and secure login/signup page with a modal popup, following the glassmorphism design trend.
+The seamless integration of HTML, CSS, and JavaScript ensures a smooth and visually pleasing authentication experience.

 ### How to Explore
 - Navigate to the specific project folder to access its source code.
-- Follow the project's README for detailed instructions on usage and deployment.
+- Refer to the project's README for detailed instructions on usage and deployment.

 ### How to Contribute
-If you would like to contribute to any of the projects, feel free to fork the repository, make your changes, and submit a pull request.
+If you wish to contribute to any of the projects, fork the repository, make your changes, and submit a pull request.
 Your contributions are highly appreciated!

 ### License
 This repository is licensed under the [MIT License](LICENSE) - see the [LICENSE](LICENSE) file for details.